GBTelles1/GBTelles1/README.md

 </p>

-- 🌱 I’m currently learning **Algorithms Design, Clean Architecture, Accessibility, and Application Performance**
+- 🌱 I’m currently learning **Algorithms Design, Clean Architecture, Security, and Application Performance**

 - 👨‍💻 All of my projects are available at [github.com/GBTelles1](https://github.com/GBTelles1)
 - 👨‍💻 You can also check my personal website: [gabrieltelles.netlify.app](https://gabrieltelles.netlify.app/)